18 Top-Rated Places to Visit in Europe in Summer

 Big Ben and the Palace of Westminster

 Since it can start to get chilly as early as late August in London, we suggest catching a redeye to The Smoke in June or July.
 Since schools don't get out until early to mid-June, you'll fight fewer crowds if you visit before then.
-It's been known to get quite sweaty at this time of year (into the high 20s and even 30s) and air-conditioning is rare, so dress accordingly.
+It's been known to get quite sweaty at this time of year (into the 70s and even 80s) and air-conditioning is rare, so dress accordingly.

-The capital of both England and the United Kingdom, London is a healthy mix of modern conveniences and tradition, and serves as one of the most influential hubs on the planet.
-You'll want a handful of days here, especially since there is so much to see: Westminster Abbey, the London Eye, The Shard, Buckingham Palace, Borough Market, The Tower of London, and the list goes on.
+The capital of both England and the United Kingdom, London offers a mix of modern conveniences and tradition.
+It's also one of the most influential cities on the planet.
+You'll want a handful of days here, especially since there is so much to see: Westminster Abbey, the London Eye, The Shard, Buckingham Palace, Borough Market, the Tower of London, and the list goes on.

 On a particularly lovely day, the city's greens (including the infamous Hyde Park) are swarmed by Londoners perfecting their tans.
-Grab food from a local restaurant and enjoy it in the park (like Kensington Gardens, Kew Gardens, or St. James' Park) to make the most of the good weather.
+Grab food from a local restaurant and enjoy it in the park (like Kensington Gardens, Kew Gardens, or St James's Park) to make the most of the good weather.

 Even if you roll your eyes at the idea, a hop-on, hop-off bus is ideal to get around quickly and without confusion.
-For city-slickers with street cred, navigating the tube and bus system is easy enough, too.
-Who knows, you might even get lucky and catch a glimpse of the queen if she's in town (but likely not on the Tube)!
+For city slickers with street cred, navigating the tube and bus system is easy enough, too.

-Grab a 99 from an ice-cream truck to cool off.
-This traditional English treat is made with soft serve vanilla ice cream and topped with a chocolate Flake bar.
+Grab a 99 from an ice cream truck to cool off.
+This traditional English treat features soft-serve vanilla ice cream that is topped with a chocolate Flake bar.

 View over the beach on Tenerife